Achilles tendon injury

 Two months ago, I went out jogging and injured my Achilles tendon.
 I was told that I had stressed the muscle and was told to stay off of it.
 At this point, the pain is gone and I'd like to start exercising again.
 Do you have suggestions as to what would be low stress on that part of my foot?
 Do you have exercise recommendations to stretch it out beforehand?
 Finally, when I get home and feel sensitivity in the region, what can I do to alleviate potential problems?

-Stretching and strengthening exercises can certainly play a role in taking care of your body.
-Remember that all stretching should be slow and static and that you should listen to your body — feel your muscles stretching, but stop if you feel pain.
-Specific to the Achilles tendon and surrounding muscles, consider the following:
+Stretching and strengthening exercises can certainly play a role in taking care of your body as well.
+Remember that it’s best for all stretching to be slow and static.
+Make sure to be listening to your body, too — feel your muscles stretching, but stop if you feel pain.
+Specific to the Achilles tendon and surrounding muscles, consider the following calf stretch:

-- Move your hips forward, keeping your lower back flat.
+- Move your hips forward toward the wall, keeping your lower back flat.

 - Lean into the wall until you feel tension in the calf muscle of the extended leg.

-- Hold for 10 seconds, then stretch the other leg.
+- Hold for ten seconds, and then stretch the other leg.